HauntingBug/NameCraft/README.md

 # NameCraft

 ## Overview
 **NameCraft** is a tool designed to help Minecraft players discover available 3-letter usernames.
 Given the scarcity of such short usernames, this tool automates the process of checking their availability.
-While getting a 3-letter username might seem nearly impossible without resorting to sniping methods, MineTag offers a simple and user-friendly way to explore what's still available.
+While getting a 3-letter username might seem nearly impossible without resorting to sniping methods, NameCraft offers a simple and user-friendly way to explore what's still available.

 ## Features
 - **Automated Username Checking:** Automatically generate and check the availability of all possible 3-letter Minecraft usernames.